fluxninja/aperture/docs/content/concepts/flow-control/flow-selector.md

 :::tip

-You can use [`aperturectl flow-control control-points`][aperturectl] to list active control points:
+Use the [`aperturectl flow-control control-points`][aperturectl] CLI command to list active control points.

 :::

 ### Label Matcher {#label-matcher}

-The _Label Matcher_ allows to optionally narrow down the selected flow based on conditions on [Flow Labels][label].
+The _Label Matcher_ optionally narrows down the selected flow based on conditions on [Flow Labels][label].

 There are multiple ways to define a label matcher.
 The simplest way is to